frankxm/concrete-patch-texture-classification/README.md

 3. **Synthetic patches generated with StyleGAN3(Sub-dataset 3)** are used as a data augmentation methode during construction of two benchmarks above, covering all five classes.(Fluid,Good,Dry,Tearing,Crushed)

-The pretrained and fine-tuned models in this repository can be downloaded from:
+The final fine-tuned models of 3dcp can be downloaded from:

 - [**Cross-validation on Sub-dataset 1 and Sub-dataset 3**](https://drive.google.com/file/d/15aNyjWIzbQUIV6rvJ2tOo9cstdn7bKef/view?usp=sharing)
   **Sub-dataset 1:** Original annotated texture windows